 - Abnormal Bleeding

-It is spread through direct contact with the blood or other bodily fluids of a sick person.
+Ebola is spread through direct contact with the blood or other bodily fluids of a sick person.
 Ebola can also be spread through funeral rites that involve touching the body of a person who died of Ebola.
-Ebola is not spread through food, water, or the air.
+It is not spread through food, water, or the air.

 For more information, see the following fact sheets: